solgenomics/vigs_noble/README.md

 # vigs_noble

-The VIGS database from the Noble Foundation
+The code behind the VIGS database, originally created at the Noble Foundation.

-This code is copyright &copy; 2021, The Noble Foundation.
+The original creators were Junil Chang, Melanie Davis, Andrew Segna and Kiran Mysore.

+The site has been transferred to the Boyce Thompson Institute.